braintree/braintree-web-drop-in/README.md

 dropinInstance.setPayPalOption('intent', null);
 ```

+Note: if your customer has already authenticated their PayPal account, using `setPayPalOption` will not make any changes for this session.
+If the customer chooses to pick another way to pay and authenticates with PayPal again, the changes you make to the PayPal options will be used.

 ## Full example

 This is a full example of a Drop-in integration that only accepts credit cards.